 |queriesRemaining||integer||This is the number of minFraud queries remaining in your account.||1.0|

 |maxmindID||string (8)||This is a unique eight character string identifying this minFraud request.
 Please use this ID in bug reports or support requests to MaxMind so that we can easily identify a particular request.||1.0|

 |minfraud_version||string||This returns the API version that was used for this request.||1.0|

 |service_level||enum||This returns the service level that was used for this request.
 This can be either standard or premium.||1.0|

 If there was an error or warning with this request, this field contains an error code string.

 The possible warning codes are:

 In addition to the HTTP API, MaxMind also offers a SOAP API for minFraud.
 Download one of the WSDL files below.
-We recommend using the latest version if you can.
+We recommend using the latest version and hosting the file locally.